charles-001/dolphie/README.md

 - Many commands at your fingertips with autocompletion for their input

 ## Hostgroups
 Hostgroups are a way to easily connect to multiple hosts at once.
-To set this up, you will create a section in Dolphie's config file with the name you want the hostgroup to be and list each host on a new line in the format key=host (keys have no meaning).
-Hosts support optional port in the format host:port.
+To set this up, you will create a section in Dolphie's config file with the name you want the hostgroup to be and list each host on a new line in the format `key=host` (keys have no meaning).
+Hosts support optional port in the format `host:port`.
 You can also name the tabs by suffixing `~tab_name` to the host.
 Once ready, you will use the parameter `hostgroup` or `Host Setup` modal to see it in action!

 Example:
 ```ini